Photo credit: Joan Shurtliff, courtesy of American Historical Society of Germans from Russia

 There is little the military and the German Mennonites have in common, but one thing is structure.
 Perhaps the military gave a new routine to the life of Henry John Deutschendorf Sr., replacing that which he left behind on the farm.
 The Mennonites were more into work and doing what was expected of the individual without complaint, and the discipline required of a military pilot certainly fit the bill.
 Still, Henry John Deutschendorf Sr. followed his own path that might very well have been considered free-spirited by his Mennonite relatives.
 Whatever the opinions were, the decision of Henry John Deutschendorf Sr. to break with his Mennonite heritage changed the course of his family.
 His son, John Denver, was no less disciplined than his father; however, his path was an artistic one, and certainly considered free-spirited.
 Where the musical artistry trait came from is a mystery, but it is possible that it came from John’s mother, Erma Swope.
 Next time I am at the American Historical Society of Germans from Russia, I will definitely take a peek at her side of the family.

 For help with your ancestor search, consider the genealogy research services of RecordClick.
-The initial consultation is free, and genealogy researchers for hire are only a mouse click away.

 - 1900 U.S. Census